normcyr/home-assistant-montreal-aqi/README.md

 ---

-## Home Assistant dashboard Examples
+## Home Assistant dashboards

-You can use these sensors in your dashboard with different Lovelace cards.
+This integration exposes Air Quality and pollutant sensors that can be used in Home Assistant dashboards.

-*WIP*
+📘 See [DOCUMENTATION.md](DOCUMENTATION.md) for Lovelace card examples (history graphs, pollutant overlays, and tile dashboards).

 ---